 Use short paragraphs, clear language, and relevant links.
 Your goal is to inform without overwhelming.
 When patients feel that your emails respect their time, they’re more likely to stay subscribed and engaged.

 When properly executed, email marketing is one of the most impactful ways for healthcare providers to stay connected with patients.
-A thoughtful healthcare email marketing strategy can increase patient awareness, simplify onboarding, improve retention, strengthen your brand, and drive long-term patient loyalty.
+A thoughtful email marketing strategy can increase patient awareness, simplify onboarding, improve retention, strengthen your brand, and drive long-term patient loyalty.
 By following best practices, such as avoiding spam filters, sending messages at the right time, segmenting your audience, and crafting strong CTAs, you can create email campaigns that feel helpful, relevant, and trustworthy.